-“DNase is the group of DNA enzymes and a type of nuclease applicable for hydrolytic cleaving of the DNA.
-It is used in varied biological applications in order to perform various experiments.”
+“DNase is the group of DNA enzymes and a type of nuclease used for hydrolytic cleaving of the DNA.
+It has lucrative applications in biological science and therefore has great experimental values.

-Deoxyribonuclease abbreviated as DNase is the class of enzymes having unmatched importance in both in vivo and in vitro experiments.
+DNase short for Deoxyribonuclease is the class of enzymes having unmatched importance in both in vivo and in vitro experiments.
 Cleaving DNA either, on ends or in between is the function it performs.

 Consequently, it releases tension during DNA replication in vivo.
-DNase cleaves the DNA for varied gene manipulation and gene editing experiments.
-It is a class of “nuclease” either endonuclease or exonuclease and are broadly classified into two major groups; DNase I and DNase II.
+DNase cleaves the DNA for various gene manipulation and gene editing experiments.
+It is a class of “nuclease” either endonuclease or exonuclease and is broadly classified into two major groups; DNase I and DNase II.

 It is believed that the DNase is evolved initially in eukaryotes to destroy foreign bacteria (pathogenic DNA), it’s part of the defense, although no hypothesis yet clearly defined how DNase is evolved.

-In this article, we will explain the importance of DNase and how it is used in certain experiments.
+Though the role of DNase has been well studied for in vivo processes how it works for genetic experiments and gene therapy processes is yet not understood by some.
+So in this article, I will explain the importance of DNase and how it is used in certain experiments.
 We will also look into applications as well.

 What is DNase?

 DNase is a class of nuclease that cleaves or cut DNA at precise or random locations.
-It’s a type of protein, performs the catalytic reaction; the gene for DNase is DNASE.
+It’s a type of protein, performs the catalytic reaction.
+The encoding gene for DNase is DNASE.

-“DNase is a nuclease that hydrolyzes either extracellular or intracellular DNA.”
+“DNase is a nuclease that hydrolyzes either extracellular or intracellular DNA by catalytic reaction.”

 Mechanism of action:

-A type of nucleic acid DNA, deoxyribonucleotides are either dsDNA or ssDNA that can be cleaved by DNase by a catalytic reaction.
-Structurally, two adjacent nucleotides are joined by the phosphodiester linkage and form a chain of nucleotides- a polynucleotide chain.
+A type of nucleic acid DNA, deoxyribonucleotides are either dsDNA or ssDNA that can be cleaved by DNase through a catalytic reaction.
+Structurally, two adjacent nucleotides are joined by the phosphodiester linkage and form a chain of nucleotides, known to us as a polynucleotide chain.